Maleyka-gh/Facial_Emotion_Recognition/README.md

 that the model overfits the training data.
 The lower training accuracy, 49.95%, and 48.62% for experiments on Shallow CNN with augmented data indicate that the model can not learn effectively.
-- The highest test accuracy achieved by the Shallow CNN models is 61.1%, obtained without augmentation case.
+- The highest test accuracy achieved by the Shallow CNN models is 61.1%, without using data augmentation.
 However, this accuracy is low compared to the other models experimented with augmentation.
 -  On the contrary, in the Deep CNN case, the highest test accuracy found is 68.62%, which is the best among all the experiments conducted.
 This best accuracy is achieved